 Insignia of Approval

-Insignia Requirements: All factory-built homes (FBH) and component systems that are offered for sale within the state to first users (meaning a person, firm, or corporation which initially installs a factory-built home or component) must bear an insignia of approval issued by HCD (California Health and Safety Code, Section 19980 ).
-The insignia must be on the FBH unit or component before it is shipped.
+Insignia Requirements: All factory-built housing (FBH) and building component systems that are offered for sale within the state to first users (meaning a person, firm, or corporation which initially installs factory-built housing or component) must bear an Insignia of Approval issued by HCD (California Health and Safety Code, Section 19980 ).
+The insignia must be on the FBH unit or building component before it is shipped.
 After the unit is installed, the insignia can be removed.

 The insignia informs local building officials that the unit has been inspected and approved in accordance with the approved plans, which must be submitted to the local agency.
 Installation of factory-built housing or building components is subject to inspection by the local building department.

 Alterations to factory-built housing after manufacture, but prior to installation, must receive approval from HCD's Division of Codes and Standards.
 After installation, alterations made to factory-built housing must receive approval from the local building department.

 Check the listing of fees (PDF) associated with factory-built housing with notations indicating when a fee applies.